 Private Overseas Labs

 There are private laboratories abroad which offer testing for Lyme disease that some Lyme disease doctors prefer to use.
 These laboratories also offer testing for a wide range of co-infections.
-These laboratories include ArminLabs and BCA Lab in Germany as well as IGeneX, Immunosciences Lab, MDL and in the USA.
+These laboratories include ArminLabs and BCA Lab in Germany as well as IGeneX and Immunosciences Lab and in the USA.
 There is also Innatoss laboratory in the Netherlands.
-It is important to remember that the NHS don’t tend to accept results from these independent laboratories and that LDUK does not endorse.
-This often leads people to seek private treatment for Lyme disease.
+It is important to remember that the NHS don’t tend to accept results from these independent laboratories and that LDUK does not endorse any private laboratory.
+As these test results aren’t generally accepted by the NHS, this leaves many patients seeking private treatment for Lyme disease and associated conditions.

 - ArminLabs offer an Immunoblot test (called a SeraSpot), an LTT EliSpot as well as a PCR test.
 They also test for a variety of co-infections with both EliSpot and antibody testing.
 The laboratory is awaiting DAkkS accreditation.
 The Academy of Nutritional Medicine is the official UK representative for ArminLabs and all Lyme disease testing enquiries in this country should be submitted to this organisation.
 You can send your blood samples by courier and so you do not have to go to the laboratory in person.